sarahmonster/pique/README.md

 Pique is a one-page scrolling theme for your business needs.
 It's great for businesses, event promotion, and probably other stuff too.

+Note: this is not ideal from a setup perspective!

 ## Setting up your front page